I love yarn and I love working with yarn. I especially love crochet and Tunisian crochet.

 By the way Ravelry: if you take a look at Pam’s designs there you will probably notice that these 6 inch squares combine really well with her 12 inch squares.
 Perhaps this will lead to ideas for a new project?
 I’ve had something in mind for a while, but unfortunately haven’t found the time to realise it yet.
 Hope to manage it soon!
 I will let you know!

-However, within all the renovation stuff, we have a new wall decoration in our living room!
-But of course these are not the result of our renovation work but of my colour experiments last year.
+Yet, within all the renovation stuff, we have a new wall decoration in our living room!
+But these are not the result of our renovation work but of my colour experiments last year.

 My colour experiment in 2024